-What is short term travel insurance?
+What is short break travel insurance?

 Travel Insurance for over 65s

-Short stay cover for frequent travellers
+Short break travel insurance for frequent travellers

 Compare single trip travel insurance